-The California Surplus Line Broker Surety Bond is required by the California Insurance Department in the amount of $50,000.
+The California Surplus Lines Broker Bond is required by the California Insurance Department in the amount of $50,000.
 This bond is the same for both residents and nonresidents.
 A surplus lines broker bond helps ensure that the broker will conduct business within the rules and regulations of the state; in doing so, the bond helps protect consumer’s investments.

 The State of California defines a surplus line broker as, “a person who places insurance with non-admitted insurers, covering risks other than aircraft and certain marine and transportation risks.”

 To apply for a Surplus Line Broker License in California, you must submit the following:

 If you are applying as an individual (resident or non-resident*) only transacting on behalf of a Surplus Line Broker business entity:

 If you are applying as an individual (resident or non-resident*) not transacting on behalf of a Surplus Line Broker business entity:

 If you are applying as a business entity (resident or non-resident):

 *Please note all non-residents must have a Surplus Line Broker License in their home state in order to obtain a California license.

 You can read more about these requirements on the CA Department of Insurance website.